Cooper C. Woodring, FIDSA

 IDSA New York Chapter Chair: 1978

-Cooper C. Woodring is a former president and chair of the Industrial Designers Society of America (IDSA).
+Cooper C. Woodring, FIDSA, was a former President and Chair of the Industrial Designers Society of America (IDSA).
 He earned a bachelor's degree in industrial design from the University of Kansas and a master's degree in design from the renowned Cranbrook Academy of Art in Bloomfield Hills, MI.

-Woodring spent a majority of his career as manager of product design and new product development for $20 billion per year JCPenney Company in New York City, America’s third largest retailer at that time.
+Woodring spent the majority of his career as manager of product design and new product development at JCPenney Company in New York City, America’s third largest retailer at that time.

-• has testified before the US Congress on The Industrial Design Innovation and Technology Act (HR1790 & S791);
+• testified before the US Congress on The Industrial Design Innovation and Technology Act (HR1790 & S791)

-• was an invited presenter at the United States Patent and Trademark Office’s first annual Design Day in 2006, and in 2010 and 2015; and
+• was an invited presenter at the United States Patent and Trademark Office’s first annual Design Day in 2006, as well as in 2010 and 2015

-• is the recipient of more than 30, US design and utility patents.
+• received more than 30 US design and utility patents

-Woodring currently serves as an expert witness in design patent litigation.
-He co-founded the Design Protection Section of IDSA and in 2007, served a ten-month term as interim executive director of IDSA.
+Woodring served as an expert witness in design patent litigation.
+He co-founded the Design Protection Section of IDSA; and in 2007, served a 10-month term as interim executive director of IDSA.

-In 2008, Woodring teamed up with Perry J. Saidman, Esq. to teach a two-day IDSA Continuing Education seminar to a group of leading, US industrial designers.
-It was entitled, “How to Serve as an Expert Witness in Design Patent Litigation."
-A second, similar seminar was held in 2015 when Woodring teamed up with Christopher V. Carani, Esq.
-Woodring also represented Apple in its recent litigation against Samsung.
+In 2008, Woodring teamed up with Perry J. Saidman, Esq. to teach a two-day IDSA Continuing Education seminar to a group of leading, US-based industrial designers.
+It was called, “How to Serve as an Expert Witness in Design Patent Litigation."
+A second, similar seminar was held in 2015, when Woodring collaborated with Christopher V. Carani, Esq.
+Woodring also represented Apple in its litigation against Samsung.